rlf-arlut/tmrg/doc/source/getting_started.rst

 Getting started
 ###############

+.. _installation:

 Installation
 ============

 The TMRG toolset does not really require installation.
 It is a set of python scripts.
 It is sufficient to download it, extract it, and set a system PATH to point to the bin directory.

-Getting source code from the SVN repository
+Getting source code from the GIT repository
 -------------------------------------------

 The TMRG project source is stored in CERN GIT repository.
 To fetch the source code from the repository one has to use the command: